Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 ## Data Visualization
 With an improved knowledge of the data structure, the data visualization phase is commenced with the aim to provide stakeholders with clear and understandable visuals using the data to help them make more effective decisions through actionable plans that could improve the company's logistics, sustainability, and profitability immediately and in the long run.

+In this phase
-This time, I imported the data from PostgreSQL to PowerBI to start the data visualization process.
+* I first [imported](references/data_visualization/1.sql-powerbi_dataimport.PNG) the data from PostgreSQL to PowerBI to jumpstart the data visualization process.
+* I then [selected](references/data_visualization/2.select_tables.PNG) which table I wanted to import.
+The dataset only had one table, but still, the process is what's importnat.
+Refer to this [link](references/data_visualization/3.dataimport_complete.PNG) for the successful loading of data from PostgreSQL to PowerBI

+I also [created](references/data_visualization/4.conditional_column-agegroup.PNG) a conditional column to form an aggregated segment for the age colun called "Age Group".
+This can also be seen in the EDA phase where I also aggregated the individual ages into age groups based off of a standard reference.

+The dataset with the added "Age Group" column is shown [here](references/data_visualization/5.table_modified.PNG).

 It is important to note that I have never used PowerBI for data visualization purposes.
 I mostly used Google Sheets or Excel to give aid visuals for the data we gathered and analyzed for our research projects during university.
 Therefore, I thought it best to experiment and try PowerBI's functions first.
-The resulting first draft after one hour of experimentation can be seen here.
+The resulting first drafts after one hour of experimentation can be seen here.
+[First Draft 1](references/data_visualization/6.draft1-page1.PNG); [First Draft 2](references/data_visualization/7.firstdraft-2.PNG)

 Also, whilst on the midst of experimentation.
 I thought of an idea to divide the visuals into proper segments that can be understood by non-technical stakeholders.
 I thought of dividing the report into segments such as "Sales", "Customer Behavior", "Inventory", "Additional Insights".
 This is also reflected on the specfic objectives section where I categorized the key questions to the aforementioned segments.
 The description for each segment and their corresponding data visuals can be seen in the table below: